Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

 * Changed IQR web service endpoint to retrieve nearest-neighbors to a GET method instead of the previous POST method, as the previous method did not make sense for the request being made.
+* Fixed usage of DescriptorGenerator instances in the classifier service for the API update.

 Fixes
 -----